Note: This document is a work in progress. You can help improve it.

 Turning In Assignments

-NOTE All the following commands are run from your terminal and inside the project directory.
-You will need
+NOTE: All the following commands need to be run in your terminal and inside the project directory.
+You will need to

 cd into the directory where your project exists.

 Add all our work to git, and commit it: